Raynes/irclj/README.md

     KICK ; :channel, :target, :message
     TOPIC ; :channel, :topic

 All of this information is sent in a single map that you can destructure in the functions in fn map.
 Simple, right?
 Well, I suck at explaining things, but looking at the example(s) in the /examples directory should help.
 You can also look at the bot that this library was originally created for, [sexpbot](http://github.com/Raynes/sexpbot).
-If you have any questions, you can find me on freenode, at #clojure, #clojure-casual, and #().
+If you have any questions, you can find me on freenode, at #clojure, #clojure-casual, and #(code).
 If you have any questions or suggestions, feel free to hit me up with them.

 ## Installation